keystonejs/keystone/.changeset/poor-dogs-exercise.md

 '@keystone-6/core': major
 ---

-Removes `adminMeta` argument to `getAdminMeta` function in custom field types and the associated types for it
+Removes the parameters for `getAdminMeta` when writing field types, and the respective types `AdminMetaRootVal`, `ListMetaRootVal` and `FieldMetaRootVal` therein.